coenoma/codeclip/README.md

 You can change the keyboard shortcuts by following these steps:

 1. Press `Ctrl + K Ctrl + S` (on Mac, `Cmd + K Cmd + S`) to open Keyboard Shortcuts settings.
-2. Enter "CodeClip" in the search bar and edit the shortcuts for the commands you wish to change.
+2. Enter "CodeClipMate" in the search bar and edit the shortcuts for the commands you wish to change.

 ## License